Syndicate (2012 video game): Critical reception

-Syndicate received generally positive reviews from critics.
+Syndicate received "mixed or average" reviews from critics for the PC and Xbox 360 versions, while the PS3 version received "generally favorable" reviews, according to review aggregator website Metacritic.

 The game's story received mixed responses.
 The reviewer from GameTrailers called the plot predictable and considered several of the game's plot points boring.
 He praised the game's dialogue for its flow and the backstory presented.
 The reviewer said the campaign lacked scale but was nevertheless enjoyable and worthwhile playing.
 He also said the celebrity-led voice cast had successfully brought "believability" to the game.
 This was echoed by Jeff Gerstmann from Giant Bomb.
 In contrast, Martin Gaston from VideoGamer.com said he was disappointed with the campaign and considered it one of the game's biggest flaws.
 He said the world deserves more exploration than it had in Syndicate, and that the development team did not seem to understand the creative vision of the first version of the game.
 He also said the emphasis on morals did not excel because it does not fit the game's overall style.
 He disliked the game's protagonist, who he thought was bland, making him difficult for players to relate to.
 Xav De Matos from Joystiq said the story is filled with promises but the overall product failed to differentiate itself from other shooters with similar themes.
 Dan Whitehead from Eurogamer compared it unfavourably to its predecessors and called it unambitious and uninspiring.

 The overall gameplay received praise.
 Gaston described the shooting as "clever" and said the DART-6 breaching abilities have encouraged players to experiment.
 He said the combination of the breaching system and gunfights made Syndicate better than some other contemporaneous first-person shooters.
 GameTrailers' reviewer said the DART-6 system provides players with choice and the recharge time of the breaching abilities tasks players with managing a "micro-economy" that encourages and rewards skills.
 Both Gaston and GameTrailers said the game missed out opportunities for limiting the use of some of Kilo's powers, which are only shown in cutscenes.
 Gerstmann liked the game's gameplay and said the control was fun, and that he appreciated the ability to shoot while running.
 He also admired the breaching abilities and found them satisfying to use.
 Whitehead shared similar thoughts, saying the breaching abilities tasks players with deploying strategy and make the game deeper than typical run-and-gun video games.

 The game's AI received praise.
 GameTrailers' reviewer said enemies "know how to die in style" and that the boss fights are memorable, even though they can be repetitive.
 Gaston considered it "missed opportunities".
 De Matos appreciated the boss fights and said it was fun and interesting, and tasks players with learning the pattern of these boss fights and using the correct skill to defeat them.